Find Affordable College Courses

 Stephenville, TX

-Tarleton State University came in at #9 in this year’s edition of the Best Agricultural Economics Schools in Texas ranking.
+Tarleton State University ranked #9 on this year’s Best Agricultural Economics Schools in Texas list.
 Tarleton is a fairly large public school located in the town of Stephenville.

 After completing their degree, agricultural business graduates from Tarleton carry an average student debtload of $23,133.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $280.